elementaljs/elementaljs/README.md

 Currenty, elemental.js depends on jQuery and UnderscoreJS, we'll try and refactor these out, but in this early stage you'll need those too.
 Sorry.

+## Rails Gem

+In order to use in Rails, a Gem is available which integrates with the asset pipeline.

+  gem 'elementaljs-rails'

 ## Running

 Drop the elemental.js file into your project and load the container you want to apply this library too.
 In most cases you'll want to apply to the whole document.